 Working With Dreams in Depth Therapy

-In depth psychology, dreams are approached as expressions of the psyche, autonomous images that reveal the internal forces shaping your life.
-They are not puzzles to be solved, but depictions of your current inner reality.
+In depth psychology, dreams are seen as expressions of the psyche, autonomous images that reveal the internal forces shaping your life.
+They are depictions of your inner reality, giving you another perspective on your day, especially when you are feeling unsettled.

-In times of anxiety, loss, or disorientation, dreams often carry what has not yet found a place in waking life.
+When facing anxiety, loss, or disorientation, dreams can help you find your footing.
 They offer orientation through image and symbol when conscious understanding reaches its limits.
-Dreams rarely offer instructions, but they shift the internal posture from which you meet the day.
+They don’t usually provide literal instructions, but they shift your internal posture, changing how you meet the day.

 The dream is a little hidden door in the innermost and most secret recesses of the soul.
 C. G. Jung